-In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2020, or the 2020 notes and US\$400 million in aggregate principal amount of convertible senior notes due 2025, or the 2025 notes.
-The notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act, and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
-The 2020 notes will be convertible into ADSs based on an initial conversion rate of 18.3884 ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$54.38 per ADS and represents an approximately 45.0% conversion premium over the closing trading price of the ADSs on June 18, 2015, which was US\$37.51 per ADS).
-The 2025 notes will be convertible into ADSs based on an initial conversion rate of 18.711 ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$53.45 per ADS and represents an approximately 42.5% conversion premium over the closing trading price of the Company's ADSs on June 18, 2015 of US\$37.51 per ADS).
-The conversion rate for each of the 2020 notes and the 2025 notes is subject to adjustment upon the occurrence of certain events.
+Concurrently with the 2016 ADS Offering, we also completed the offering of convertible senior notes due 2022 in the aggregate principal amount of US\$975 million, or the 2022 Notes, comprised of a primary offering of the notes in the principal amount of US\$900 million and an additional US\$75 million in connection with the underwriters' exercise of overallotment option.
+The 2022 Notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act, and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
+The 2022 Notes will be convertible into Ctrip's ADSs, based on an initial conversion rate of 15.2688 of our company's ADSs per US\$1,000 principal amount of the notes (which is equivalent to an initial conversion price of approximately US\$65.49 per ADS and represents an approximately 42.5% conversion premium over the closing trading price of our company's ADSs on September 6, 2016, which was US\$45.96 per ADS).
+The conversion rate for the notes is subject to adjustment upon the occurrence of certain events.

-The 2020 notes will bear interest at a rate of 1.0% per year, payable semiannually in arrears on January 1 and July 1 of each year, beginning on January 1, 2016.
-The 2020 notes will mature on July 1, 2020, unless previously repurchased or converted in accordance with their terms prior to such date.
-The 2025 notes will bear interest at a rate of 1.99% per year, payable semiannually in arrears on January 1 and July 1 of each year, beginning on January 1, 2016.
-The 2025 notes will mature on July 1, 2025, unless previously repurchased or converted in accordance with their terms prior to such date.
+The 2022 Notes bear interest at a rate of 1.25% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on March 15, 2017.
+The 2022 Notes will mature on September 15, 2022, unless previously repurchased, redeemed or converted in accordance with their terms prior to such date.